 For children entering and completing Kindergarten, our program is a launch into learning which provides young children with opportunities to practice essential reading and writing skills.
-Daily instruction includes read-alouds as this is the best way to model reading fluency.
+Daily instruction includes read-alouds as this is the best way to model how good readers sound.
 Also included are literacy-based activities targeting skills in phonemic awareness, decoding, sight word recognition, vocabulary, writing and most importantly comprehension – all in a fun atmosphere.
 Learning is within their ‘zone of proximal development’ to build a foundation that is stress-free and successful and fosters desire to learn.

 In our Elementary Program for children completing Grades 1-2, small group and individual reading and writing instruction, of reading to, with and individually.
 This is accompanied by engaging creative writing and reader responses.
 Arts-based learning activities are included since visual expression complements their learning.

 In our Intermediate Program for children completing grades 3-5 the approach consists of reading to learn.
 It is student-centered learning with direction, scaffolding and guidance.
 Giving ownership feeds a love of learning and creates confidence and desire to learn more.

 Stories are approached from a writer’s point of view.
 Campers engage in stimulating group discussions and learn to appreciate different perspectives.

 This program is geared for middle-schoolers.
 It includes activities and challenges to develop leadership skills as well as school required or individual selected readings to develop deeper comprehension through enriching discussion.
 A community outreach project that paints words and design into an artistic piece that is donated to a children’s center is also included.

 As with all our groups, there is a treasure trove of books specifically geared toward the summer theme.
 Books are chosen for their literary value and story line.
 Campers are free to take books home for the evening and usually want to.